46 Comments

 Linda Cascio McNamara's avatar

 Retired French teacher here.
-Yes, Margaret.
+Yes, Merry.
 Words do matter, especially those in a document as crucial as the Constitution.
 Take heed, Neal.

 This morning, I was bemoaning the fact that our local grocery store's "newsstand" did not have a single copy of a single newspaper on it.
 Not even the local Buffalo News.
 Forget about trying to snag a copy of the NYTimes.
 Doesn't ANYONE read any more?